 Jude is an accredited Mental Health First Aid trainer who founded Dolly Mental Health in 2019, providing a range of bespoke training for the creative industries, based on her experiences of working in the Film and TV industry for over 12 years.
 Jude is also an Associate Director at 6ft From the Spotlight, campaigning to bring WellBeing Facilitators into productions and providing MHFA training for new WBFs.

 Dolly has delivered training to clients such as BAFTA, BFI, National Film and TV School and Screenskills.
-Jude also works for Mind as a Recovery Hub Coordinator as well as being an active volunteer for Samaritans.
+Jude also works for Mind as a Recovery Hub Coordinator as well as being an active volunteer for Samaritans

 We put our spotlight on the latest wellbeing insights – direct to your inbox